• Home

 For the Cake

-• 3 cups gluten free flour (I use a 1:1 gluten free flour with xanthan gum)
+• 3 cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 • 2 cups granulated sugar